-Polyps are noncancerous (benign) growths that may grow as large as the size of grapes.
-They may be located near the front of your nose or farther back, closer to your sinuses.
+Polyps are noncancerous (benign) growths that may resemble a cluster of grapes.
+They may be located near the front of your nose or farther back, in your sinuses.

 Nasal polyps can cause symptoms that impact your quality of life, such as:

 Surgery is usually considered only when other treatments don’t alleviate these symptoms.

 Surgery to remove nasal polyps is known as nasal polypectomy.

 This may not be appropriate if you smoke or have a history of bleeding concerns or conditions like severe pulmonary or cardiac problems.
 A healthcare professional can recommend whether polypectomy is right for you.

 And while your symptoms may dramatically improve, polyps often grow back gradually.

 Nasal polyp surgery removes polyps from the lining of your nasal and sinus passageways.
 The procedure you’ll require depends on where the polyps are located.

 For larger polyps located in the front of your nose, a doctor may be able to remove them in the office using an instrument called a microdebrider.
 It debrides (removes tissue) and suctions loosened material at the same time.

 Alternately, your doctor might remove the polyps using small graspers.
 This process is called an intranasal polypectomy.